xjackk/TwitchTVExpose/README.md

 I follow an approach *similar* to Brian Mann's [BackboneRails](http://backbonerails.com) tutorials except he is using Rails and
 Marionette.modules and I am using RequireJS/AMD modules with a Rails convention.
 Sort of a Rails/AMD hybrid that works very well for me.

-**Notice the About app above, see how the files are organized:**
+Take a look at the About app above, see how the files are organized:
-+ apps/about/app.coffee
++ apps/about/app.coffee  (the application)
-+ apps/about/show/controller.coffee
++ apps/about/show/controller.coffee (the show controller)
-+ apps/about/show/templates/*.htm
++ apps/about/show/templates/*.htm  (various templates)
-+ apps/about/show/views.coffee
++ apps/about/show/views.coffee  (modular views)
-+ apps/about/show/templates.coffee
++ apps/about/show/templates.coffee (modular templates)

-I follow this convention for all apps in this project!
+*I follow this convention for all the apps in this project...*

 [about_app]: https://github.com/xjackk/twitchtvexpose/raw/master/doc/image/aboutapp.png "modular app convention"